sarkenaes/Cloud-security-lab/README.md

 **Files:** `attacks/IMDS.py` + `attacks/use_stolen_creds.py`

-**What it demonstrates:** Full EC2 Instance Metadata Service (IMDS) credential theft — from gaining access to an EC2 instance, through stealing its live IAM credentials, to using those credentials remotely to prove full account takeover.
+**What it demonstrates:** Full EC2 Instance Metadata Service (IMDS) credential theft from gaining access to an EC2 instance, through stealing its live IAM credentials, to using those credentials remotely to prove full account takeover.

 **How IMDS works:** Every EC2 instance has a special internal-only address (`169.254.169.254`) that serves live AWS credentials for whatever IAM role is attached to the instance.
-Any code running ON the instance can query this address — no extra authentication required.
-This becomes dangerous when the instance is compromised and the attached role has excessive permissions.
+Any code running ON the instance can query this address  This becomes dangerous when the instance is compromised and the attached role has excessive permissions.

 **Attack chain:**